 Featured scientist: Iurii Shcherbak from Michigan State University

 More information on the research associated with this Data Nugget can be found here.
-Information on the effects of climate change in Michigan can be found here.

 Data associated with this Data Nugget can be found on the MSU LTER website data tables under GLBRC Biofuel Cropping System Experiment.
 Bioenergy research classroom materials can be found here.
 More images can be found on the LTER website.